tawon81/SimpleFileStorageAPI/README.md

 # SimpleFileStorageApi
-Appropriately named, this is a simple file storage API with basic CRUD functionality.
+Appropriately named, this repository contains a .NET 6.0 based Web API project that provides CRUD operations for binary files.
+The file's name, contents, and version are stored in a SQLLite Database.
 Files contain a version property that is set when file is added and incremented when a file with same name is uploaded or if content on an existing file is updated.
+The API provides Open API Swagger documentation which provides documentation of the endpoints and an interface through which the API can be used.

 Tech Stack Utilized: